Breckinridge County is named for John Breckinridge, who was a Kentucky statesman and who lived from 1760 to 1806.

 Contractor: Ramsey Construction Company

 Description: The building faces east and is a two story red colored brick, stone and concrete structure.
 The building is located on landscaped grounds in the center of Hardinsburg.
-The east front of the building has a light colored stone rectangular frame around the glass entrance with high windows on the second story, divided from the first story by a wide black panel.
+The east front of the rectangular shaped building has light colored stone rectangular frame around the glass entrance with high windows on the second story, divided from the first story by a wide black colored panel.
 The roof line is flat.
-The former courtroom is on the second story and is used by the County Fiscal Court.
+In the interior, the former courtroom is located on the second story and is used by the County Fiscal Court.

 Location: 111 West 2nd Street

 Description: The building faces south and is a two story red brick and concrete structure.
 The building is located on landscaped grounds in the center of Hardinsburg to the southwest of the courthouse.
 The east front has a projecting center section with large arched window with entrances on either side and vertical columns on the first story and arched window on the second story with wide pediment above.
 A horizontal concrete band runs along the top of the first story and vertical pilasters and columns are on the second story.
 On the center of the roof is a high white colored cupola.
 The interior has a high circular atrium under the cupola.
 The courtroom is located on the second story.
 The building houses the County Circuit Court and County District Court of the 39th Judicial District.

 See: The contractor was Codell Construction Company of Winchester which company constructed many courthouse in Kentucky ( see Louisville ).

 Note: Hardinsburg is the oldest town in Kentucky to retain its original name from 1799 and the second oldest town in Kentucky after Harrodsburg in Mercer County which was settled in 1774.

 See: The 46th Judicial Circuit includes Breckenrdge County, Grayson County and Meade County,